Using Python

 print("Response Text:", response.text)

-In your IDE, run this code by clicking the “Run” button (green triangle in PyCharm) or pressing F5
+In your IDE, run this code by clicking the “Run” button (green triangle in PyCharm) or pressing F5.
+The terminal at the bottom will display the status code and response.

 Process the API response to check success and extract useful data: